Deciding between SiteGround vs. Godaddy?

 A high number of websites on Godaddy have this issue which is 1 indicator their hosting is slow.
 While they do use SSDs (solid state drives) which is listed on their WordPress hosting page, SiteGround speed technology is far superior with SSD, NGINX servers, PHP7 and other specs.
 They CLEARLY list these on their speed technology page because it’s the best stack.

-Godaddy customers complain about slow load times…
+Godaddy customers aren’t happy about their slow load times…

 3. But… Godaddy’s Support Is Awesome